 The batteries use carbon materials which mean they are more sustainable and environmentally friendly than current alternatives.
 It also means the batteries will charge twenty times faster than lithium ion.
-They will also be hardier with the ability to last 3,000 charge cycles, plus they are safer with lower chance of fire or explosion.
+They will also be more durable, with the ability to last up to 3,000 charge cycles, plus they are safer with lower chance of fire or explosion.

 Organic battery, 97 per cent cheaper to make

 One possible future of power could be in organic batteries if a recent MIT discovery makes it to production.
-Scientists have created an organic flow battery that costs only $27 per kilowatt-hour compared to metal batteries at $700 per killowatt-hour - nearly a 97 per cent saving.
+Scientists have created an organic flow battery that costs only $27 per kilowatt-hour compared to metal batteries that cost $700 per killowatt-hour - representing a 97 per cent saving.

 Sand battery gives three times more battery life

-This alternative type of lithium-ion battery that uses sand to achieve three times better performance than current efforts.
+This alternative type of lithium-ion battery uses sand to achieve three times better performance than current batteries.

-The battery is still lithium-ion like that found in your smartphone, but it uses sand instead of graphite in the anodes.
-This means it's not only three times better performing but it's also low cost, non toxic and environmentally friendly.
+The battery is still lithium-ion like the one found in your smartphone, but it uses sand instead of graphite in the anodes.
+This means it not only offers three times better performance, but it's also low cost, non toxic and environmentally friendly.

-Now for the science part.
-Scientists,at the University of California Riverside, have been focused on nano silicon for a while but it's been degrading too quickly and is tough to produce in large quantities.
+Now for the sciencey bit.
+Scientists,at the University of California Riverside have been focused on nano silicon for a while, but it's been degrading too quickly and is tough to produce in large quantities.
 By using sand it can be purified, powdered then ground with salt and magnesium before being heated to remove oxygen resulting in pure silicon.
 This is porous and three-dimensional which helps in performance and, potentially, the life-span of the batteries.